 Time and money are the primary indicators of a project’s success.
 According to PMI’s survey, only 57% of projects are finished within their initial budgets and 51% within their initially scheduled timeframes.

-Determining the project budget, estimating and controlling costs, and managing project deadlines are primary tasks for a PM.
+Determining the project budget, estimating and controlling costs, and managing project deadlines are primary project manager duties.
 A good PM must increase efficiency to stay within a project’s budget and time allotment.

 4. Quality management

 Poor quality accounts for 11–17% of project failure according to a Gartner survey.
 To realize a functional product, the PM is charged with defining quality standards and examining and testing the product at every stage.
 According to Capterra's survey, 44% of businesses find that project management improves the quality of the final product.